isomerpages/moe-rivervalleyhigh/pages/New School History.md

 <p><strong>Scaling New Heights (1991-2009)</strong>
 <br>RVHS entered another exciting phase of growth in the early 1990s.
 The
-school welcomed its 35<sup>th</sup> anniversary in 1991 with celebrations that brought the community together – &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a dinner on school grounds and a vibrant concert at Kallang Theatre.
+school welcomed its 35<sup>th</sup> anniversary in 1991 with celebrations that brought the community together – &nbsp;a dinner on school grounds and a vibrant concert at Kallang Theatre.
 In 1993, RVHS transitioned to a single-session school.
 In 1994, RVHS was selected as one of six autonomous schools in Singapore, affirming its educational excellence.
 In 1996, RVHS commemorated its 40<sup>th</sup> anniversary with a cultural concert at the World Trade Centre and a dinner hosted by the alumni. &nbsp;</p>
 <p>The early 2000s saw RVHS take bold steps in technology and learning.
 In
 2000, RVHS pioneered&nbsp;the Fast Track @ Schools project, championing
 Infocomm Technology education, and also became&nbsp;the West 3 Centre of